pramatias/rustbook/intermediate_step/rustbook74gpt.md

 known as IoResult, can be referenced by its fresh alias.
 It's like having a secret language, a special code that only you and Rust understand.

-So, my friend, whether you prefer the original names or you want to give them cool new aliases, the choice is yours.
+So, whether you prefer the original names or you want to give them cool new aliases, the choice is yours.
 Both approaches, Listing 7-15 and Listing 7-16, are considered the "right" way to do it in Rust.
 It's all about finding what works best for you and your code.